OKEAMAH/Git/docs/ithaca/proof_of_stake.rst

 To each cycle is associated a random number called the seed.
-This seed is used within its cycle to generate pseudo-random values in the protocol, in particular when selecting delegates to participate in consensus.
+This seed is used within its cycle to generate pseudo-random values in the protocol, in particular for selecting delegates to participate in consensus.

 The seed is the output of a simple multi-party randomness protocol (similar in spirit with the `RANDAO protocol <https://github.com/randao/randao>`_):